Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Rick A. Ross - Whiting Petroleum Corp.

-That was obviously two pads there each with three well pads and it was, on the total, it was about half Three Forks, half Bakken wells.
-And I would say really nothing out of the ordinary in terms of performance of it that have happened.
+That was obviously two pads there, each with three well pads and it was, on the total, it was about half Three Forks, half Bakken wells.
+And I would say really nothing out of the ordinary in terms of performance or that have happened.
 They just continue to produce and track that type curve.
 So, I think they're performing well, but nothing out of the ordinary that I can point to.

 James J. Volker - Whiting Petroleum Corp.